Homer happy Mariners hit 4 long balls in 10-8 win over A's - Philly

-Important plays, yes.
-But they were secondary moments to a home run he won't soon forget.

-"That's about as good as you can hit a ball. ...
-He's starting to heat up a little bit.
-The confidence is starting to come back," Seattle manager Scott Servais said.

-Vogelbach the last of Seattle's four home runs, and the Mariners battered Oakland pitching for 17 hits in a 10-8 win over the Athletics on Saturday night.
+SEATTLE (AP) - Jean Segura hit a three-run homer, Mitch Haniger, Kyle Seager and Daniel Vogelbach all added solo shots, and Seattle battered Oakland pitching for 17 hits in the Mariners' 10-8 win over the Athletics on Saturday night.

 Haniger had the decisive three-run blow in Friday's victory and followed up with an opposite-field solo shot in the fifth inning on Saturday.
 He also had a two-run single earlier after the A's had pulled even at 3-all.